digilogistika/efti-testbed/README.md

 - **Dataset ID**: 9efaf791-3898-4062-9b9f-4efbc12501d6

 ### Automated testing
-Admins can execute automated performance tests against integrated gates using a single identifier.
+Admins can execute automated tests against integrated gates using a single identifier.
 This tool sequentially triggers an identifier query, a dataset query, and a follow-up message, generating a report detailing test case success and execution latency.

 ## For Platforms
 As a platform you have **two** ways to connect with the **eFTI TestBed**: